bluesentinelsec/docker-hijack/README.md

      build_cmds=/path/to/your_build_cmds.txt
 ```

-4. Display docker console output in real time, as opposed to blocking
+4. Proxy commands and output using a real TTY